Verpous/mscripts/README.md

 `python mprint.py -x myrating -g myrating -s watched -m 3 writer movies.json`

 Note: sorting by the date you watched the movies actually sorts by the date they were added to your IMDb list.
-So it's more akin to the 'list order' option on IMDb.
+So it's more akin to the "list order" option on IMDb.

 ## mup